ellenxtan/customized_Rstudio_theme/README.md

-# Customized RStudio Theme

-# Custom R Theme to Resemble VS Code
+# Customized RStudio Theme to Resemble VS Code

 The theme is modified based on  [Michael Asher's](https://github.com/michaelasher/CustomRStudioTheme) to resemble VS code.